Maha-Alabsi/Food-Order-App/README.md

 Food Order App
 <hr>
-This app developed as an exercise on the React.js
+This application is developed as an exercise on the React.js